Finish: Innsbruck / Hofburg

 Starting from the main square in the centre of Kufstein, this very selective course takes riders through the town and then along the length of the Inn Valley to Innsbruck.
 Strong riders will look to break away on the section from Schwoich to Bad Häring.
 From the village of Langkampfen the route leads to Maria Stein, a popular place of pilgrimage.
 The following Angerberg climb should not be underestimated and will sap the riders’ strength.

 After passing through the Seenregion, known for its beautiful lakes, the course remains flat all the way to Schwaz.
 The first major highlight of the course will be the steep climb to Gnadenwald (max. gradient 14%).
 From there it is a fast run down from Axams to Innsbruck.
-Once in the regional capital, riders complete one or several laps of the Olympic Circuit depending on the race.
+Once in the regional capital, riders complete three laps of the Olympic Circuit.
 Even before reaching the Olympic Circuit the riders will already have 90 kilometres of tough riding in their legs from Kufstein to Innsbruck.

-► The Angerberg climb and the steep climb to Gnadenwald (max. gradient 14%).
+► The Angerberg climb and the steep climb to Gnadenwald (max. gradient 14%) will sap the riders’ strength.

 The Olympic Circuit starts in the Museumstraße road in the centre of Innsbruck and leads past the Sillpark shopping centre, the Tivoli open-air swimming pool, the Tivoli football stadium (home to the FC Wacker Innsbruck football team) and up to Ambras Castle.
 It is here that the climb begins in earnest, a 7.9km ascent with a maximum gradient of 10% passing through the villages of Aldrans and Lans on the way to the bottom of the Patscherkofel cable car.